ssmagula/ssmagula.github.io/_posts/2017-01-04-welcome-to-new-site-jekyll.markdown

 {% endhighlight %}
 Simple, right?

-There are many ways to generate the site, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates the site when any file is updated.

 To add new posts to your blog, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.

 Jekyll also offers support for code snippets: